ntnhut/LeetSolve/docs/source/intro.md

 As you work through the coding challenges in this book, you'll **learn new skills**, **improve your problem-solving abilities**, and **develop your confidence as a programmer**.

 The challenges in this book are picked from **leetcode.com**.
-I keep the challenges' titles unchanged so you can easily find it there.
+I keep the challenges' titles unchanged so you can easily find them there.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
 Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++.

 ## Leetcode